profrobwells/first-llm-classifier/docs/bulk-prompts.md

 7989	KOZT
 ```

 Now let's adapt what we have to fit.
-Instead of asking for a sports league back, we will ask the LLM to classify each payee as a restaurant, bar, hotel or other.
+Instead of asking for a sports league back, we will ask the LLM to classify each payee as a restaurant, bar, hotel or other establishment.

 {emphasize-lines="2-26,33-48,61-66"}
 ```python